How Software Addresses Healthcare Procurement Challenges

 7. Fraud risk

-Manual procurement processes are vulnerable to fraud and misconduct since it can be difficult to detect errors or wrongdoing if procedures are not standardized and documented.
-The lack of oversight makes it easier for internal actors to engage in fraudulent activities and abuse their access to medical supplies.
+Since it can be difficult to detect errors or wrongdoing if procedures are not standardized and documented, manual procurement processes tend to be vulnerable to fraud and misconduct.
+A lack of oversight makes it easier for internal actors to engage in fraudulent activities and abuse their access to medical office supplies.

 Improved procurement software ensures more transparency because procured inventory is tracked and monitored.
 This reduces the risk of mismanagement that costs healthcare organizations millions due to unintentional errors, internal bad actors, and third-party fraud activities.
-Software creates visibility that makes fraud and errors far less likely to occur.
+Software creates visibility that makes these issues far less likely to occur.

 8. Regulatory management